OlivierNiyibizi/plsql-window-functions--Olivier---NIYIBIZI-/README.md

 1. Top 5 products per region/quarter → RANK (): we use this to identify the best-selling electronics items in each region every quarter
 2. 2.
 Running monthly sales totals → SUM () OVER (): we will use this to calculate cumulative monthly sales totals to truck growth.3.
 Month-over-month revenue growth per product → we will apply LAG ()/LEAD () to compare each products revenue against the previous month and compare growth %
 4. Customer segmentation by spend classify customers into 4 quartiles (25% groups) with NTILE (4) based on lifetime electronics purchases.
 5. 3-month moving average sales per product use → AVG () OVER () to smooth fluctuations in electronics sales trends

+6.	## Database Schema

+7.	for the information related to customers will be stored in this table

+Here there are table which store data from products

+Also this is the table which show the information for transactions